Nicholas D. Wolfwood: Analysis

 Wolfwood continually insinuates confession is part of his purpose, Wolfwood's primary occupation is being a Christian priest, and his clothes and main weapon is of Christian themes.
 Nightow is generally known as one of the few successful Christian manga artists.
 Most of the Japanese population is not Christian, but Trigun itself is full of themes and ideas that have connections to Christianity.
+In the show's entry in The Encyclopedia of Science Fiction says that Wolfwood is Vash's philosophical counterpoint, being prepared to kill for the greater good in contrast to Vash's pacifist idealism.

 These elements of Western Christianity and Catholicism are found throughout the manga and anime.
 Wolfwood takes his faith greatly in mind, despite being a gunman, but unlike Vash who is much of pacifist, Wolfwood believes himself to be a realist and that violence and killing is a part of life.
 When questioned about these conflicting ideals by Vash, Wolfwood laments and confesses at the church altar before his death stating, "I've always chosen the right path, haven't I?"
 Wolfwood actions can be seen with other of his Biblical predecessors.
 There is John the Baptist, a non-conforming ambassador for Christ, who walked around in the wilderness, much like Wolfwood hiked through the desert.
 St. Peter used gratuitous violence to save Jesus, rather like Wolfwood perhaps unnecessarily shooting down Zazie the Beast to save Vash.
 Jesus rebuked Peter by saying, "He who lives by the sword dies by the sword".
 In the manga and anime that is also how Wolfwood was killed, dying beside his weapon.
 Samson from the Old Testament lived life wildly and violently, killing because of grudges, and carrying on outside of marriage with the two-faced Delilah.
 Yet God used him as a Judge for His people.
 Wolfwood also lives wildly and violently, yet is able to be used for good.
 The Book of Judges remarks about Samson's time that "in those days there was no king in Israel, but every man did that which was right in his own eyes."
 Sometimes seen as Wolfwood is taking that verse to heart in a lawless land.
 He can also be referenced to St. Paul, who traveled through unknown land to spread Christianity, just like Wolfwood travelling through a harsh planet to save his orphanage and people he came across.